-5. Anchor with Discussion The instructor(s) finds videos and shows them in class and students discuss them in small groups with certain assigned tasks.
+5. Anchor with Discussion

+The instructor(s) finds videos and shows them in class and students discuss them in small groups with certain assigned tasks.

 6. Pause and Reflect

 The instructor(s) plays a portion of a YouTube video and pauses for reflections and then continues playing the video which is followed by still more class reflection.

 7. Key Concept Reflections

 Instructor shows the YouTube video and asks students to reflect on concepts embedded in it.
 He may replay the video 1-2 more times while prompting the class for certain key concepts.
 He might ask students to say "pause" when they see a concept from a particular chapter or unit displayed.

-...

-8. Video Anchor, Lecture, and Test (VALT) Instructor(s) might show 1-2 YouTube videos at the start of a class and then lectures on topics related to concepts in those videos.
-When done lecturing, the instructor might show the same YouTube videos and ask for student reflection papers or discussion of what concepts are displayed in them.
-Such an activity might be embedded in a course quiz or examination.
-9. On-Demand Conceptual Anchoring and Review Instructor pauses a class activity or discussion at any moment and shows a YouTube videos related to a concept, theory, or idea being presented or discussed.
+8. Video Anchor, Lecture, and Test (VALT)

+Instructor(s) might show 1-2 YouTube videos at the start of a class and then lectures on topics related to concepts in those videos.
+When done lecturing, the instructor might show the same YouTube videos and assign a quiz, reflection paper, or discussion of what concepts are displayed in them.

+9. On-Demand Conceptual Anchoring and Review

+Instructor pauses a class activity or discussion at any moment and shows a YouTube videos related to a concept, theory, or idea being presented or discussed.

-10. Videoconferencing Anchors and Enders YouTube videos might be shown in a videoconference or Web conference with other classes and then used to spur discussion and interaction across sites.
+10. Videoconferencing Anchors and Enders

+YouTube videos might be shown in a videoconference or Web conference with other classes and then used to spur discussion and interaction across sites.
 Controversial videos might be purposefully chosen to foster such interaction.